5 Ways Speech Therapy Can Improve Your Public Speaking Skills (and Reduce Stage Fright)

 Many of us regularly engage in public speaking.
 While getting the jitters before taking the stage is a common experience, for millions of Americans the fear of public speaking (also called glossophobia) can be overwhelming, if not debilitating.
 Stage fright can cause trembling, profuse sweating, accelerated heart rate, breathing difficulties, memory blanks, stumbling over words, and so much more.

 What’s worse, many people continue to suffer in silence.
 They’ve accepted and simply learned to live with their fear of public speaking.
 This can lead to a sense of hopelessness and have detrimental effects on their personal and professional lives.
-Fortunately, help is available--you just have to know where to look.
+Fortunately, help is available to improve your public speaking--you just have to know where to look.

-How can speech therapy reduce public speaking fears?
+How can speech therapy help you overcome public speaking fears?

 Speech-language pathologists, more commonly referred to as speech therapists, are experts in communication.
 When we think of speech therapy, public speaking doesn’t always come top of mind.
 In fact, it’s a common misperception that speech therapists only treat speech and language issues that are clinical or educational in nature.